UniversityRadioYork/myradio2/README.md

 The on-going rewrite of the front-end of our radio management system, MyRadio.

+## Status

+MyRadio2 has not seen any serious work in almost a year, owing to its immense scope and the fact that only one person was working on it.
+It can be considered, for all intents and purposes, abandoned.

+If future Computing Team members want to un-archive the repo and try and get it somewhere, feel free to!
+But no serious work will be done it by the current team in the immediate future.

 ## Available Scripts

 In the project directory, you can run: